Wizards Beyond Waverly Place: Development

 On January 18, 2024, it was announced that Disney had ordered a pilot for a sequel television series of Wizards of Waverly Place.
 Jed Elinoff and Scott Thomas, who developed Raven's Home, the sequel to That's So Raven, wrote the pilot episode.
 It was directed by Andy Fickman.
 Elinoff, Thomas, and Fickman executive produce the series alongside stars Selena Gomez and David Henrie, as well as Gary Marsh, a former television executive, and Jonas Agin.
 The pilot was filmed on February 1, 2024, with Gomez guest starring and reprising her role as Alex Russo.
 In the series, Henrie's character is set to have given up his wizard powers to live like a normal human.
 On March 22, 2024, it was announced that Disney Channel had ordered the pilot to series.
 Production began in Los Angeles in April 2024.
 Wizards was used as the working title during early filming until its official title, Wizards Beyond Waverly Place, was announced in May 2024.
 Raven-Symoné and Danielle Fishel directed episodes.
 Andy Fickman also directed additional episodes outside of the pilot.
 The first season consists of 21 episodes.

 On March 31, 2025, the series was renewed for a second season.
+On April 2, 2026, it was renewed for a four-episode third and final season, with Gomez making her directorial debut with the premiere episode.

 Casting

 David Henrie reprises his role as Justin Russo, while Selena Gomez guest-stars as Alex Russo.
-Mimi Gianopulos was cast to portray Giada, Justin's wife, and Alkaio Thiele plays their older son Roman.
+Mimi Gianopulos was cast to portray Giada, Justin's wife, and Alkaio Thiele plays their elder son Roman.
 Additionally, Janice LeAnn Brown stars as Billie, a young wizard seeking Justin's assistance in wizard training.
 At the time it was ordered to series, it was reported that Max Matenko was cast as Milo, Justin's younger son.
 Taylor Cora also appears as Winter, Billie and Roman's best friend.
-It was later announced that David DeLuise would reprise his role as Justin's father Jerry.
+It was later announced that David DeLuise would reprise his role as Justin and Alex's father Jerry.
+In April 2026, it was reported that Gregg Sulkin and Jennifer Stone were set to guest star, reprising their roles as Mason Greyback and Harper Finkle for the final season, respectively.